codesleeps/pixelcraft-bloom/VPS_QUICK_START.md

-# 🚀 PixelCraft Bloom VPS Quick Start Guide
+# 🚀 AgentsFlowAI VPS Quick Start Guide

 This guide provides the fastest way to deploy PixelCraft Bloom on your VPS using the automated deployment script.